-We'll talk more about exploring salaries in our Salary Basics module.
+We'll talk more about exploring salaries in our Salary Basics lesson.

 Some careers require a certain level of education, such as a bachelor's degree (B.S. or B.A.), while others require solid work experience or training/certification in a particular skill.
 Your current level of education will factor heavily into your career plan.

 If you are pursing a new career path after working in one field, you may consider going back to school or enrolling in a class or certification program.
 You could also develop your skills by volunteering, building relationships with people in your new field, or taking a free online course.
 A lot will depend on the requirements of the field you're trying to enter, so do your research before

 We'll talk more about developing job skills in our Gain Job Skills lesson.